 vertical arm of the trigger, with no chance of getting caught behind

-- Press the segment lever again to bring the trigger to the armed
+- Press down again to bring the trigger to the armed position.
+Hold

-position, then press down on the pin at the front.
-Watch and listen
+this position, then press down slowly on the pin at the front of the

 - Check again that the "feel" and movement of the triggers are

 - When all is correct, insert tie rod G and carefully fit the plain

 spacers.
 Fit the thin spacer and the screw at the left-hand end.

 - Remove tie rod B and the eccentric spacers.

 - Prepare the touch-off bar support assembly 20 and the column

 locking hooks.
 Check that the cross-arms on the locking hooks are not